-2.2 3D manifold construction
+2.2 3D Manifold Construction

 The FGM method is based on laminar flamelets.
 A flamelet is the solution of a low Mach number formulation of the one-dimensional Navier-Stokes equations supplemented with species and enthalpy equations, including detailed chemistry.
 The detailed chemistry model presently employed is the GRI 3.0 [20] reaction mechanism.
 Since the auto-ignition is the primary stabilization mechanism for the JHC [10] flames, unsteady effects should be included.
 Non-premixed unsteady laminar flamelets are formulated and solved in physical space and time with the CHEM1D code [28, 29].
 Preferential diffusion effects are included using the mixture average approach.
 The initial condition for the unsteady flamelet solution is given by a pure mixing solution of the above boundary value problem.
-The oxidizer composition is a function of the second mixture fraction $Y_i^{ox} = (1 - Z_2) Y_i^{rep} + Z_2 Y_i^{air}$.
+The oxidizer composition is a function of the second mixture fraction $Y_i^{\text{ox}} = (1 - Z_2)Y_i^{\text{rep}} + Z_2Y_i^{\text{air}}$.

 FGM tables have been constructed for a set of values of the second mixture fraction with corresponding enthalpy deficit levels.
 First, the values for the second mixture fraction have been chosen which correspond to a particular radial location, and these values are needed to represent accurately the enthalpy deficit range of the coflow.
-For each $$Z_2$$ value, a FGM table is constructed from a non-premixed igniting flamelet between fuel and the coflow composition at Z_2 with the corresponding enthalpy deficit, according to Fig. 1.
-A moderate strain rate $a = 100s^{-1}$ is used in all the flamelet calculations.
+For each Z_2 value, a FGM table is constructed from a non-premixed igniting flamelet between fuel and the coflow composition at Z_2 with the corresponding enthalpy deficit, according to Fig. 1.
+A moderate strain rate $a=100\,\mathrm{s}^{-1}$ is used in all the flamelet calculations.
 For each of the coflow compositions, the solution is stored at successive time instances.
 These solution files form the base of the 2D-FGM construction.
 A total of ten 2D-FGMs are obtained.

-The first step in the 2D-FGM construction consists of defining a suitable progress variable Y. In any given flamelet (i.e. fixed Z_2 value), the progress variable must be a monotonic function of time at each physical position.
+The first step in the 2D-FGM construction consists of defining a suitable progress variable Y. In any given flamelet (i.e., fixed Z_2 value), the progress variable must be a monotonic function of time at each physical position.
 Since the first mixture fraction is a monotonically increasing function of the spatial coordinate [25], this requirement can also be stated in terms of the first mixture fraction instead of the spatial position.
-The reaction progress variable in this work is defined by
+The reaction progress variable in this work is defined by where Y_i is the mass fraction of CO2, CO, H2, H2O, or CH4 and M_i denotes the molar mass of the considered species.
+Then, the 2D-FGM is simply obtained by transforming the dependence on the spatial coordinate into a dependence on the first mixture fraction and time into dependence on the reaction progress variable where φ stands for any thermochemical variable.
+In practice, this transformation is obtained by sorting and relabeling the data in each flamelet such that all dependent variables are stored as a function of the mixture fraction Z_1 and the scaled progress variable c.
+The scaled progress variable is defined by